MichaelZaniewski/Healthcare-Project/README.md

    - Follow-ups are typically 35–65% of the cost of initial visits (often ~$30K less for complex cases) and occur more often, so they represent a large share of total care.
 As a result, capacity planning should account for steady follow-up demand even when initial visits fluctuate.
 [Query](https://github.com/MichaelZaniewski/Healthcare-Project/edit/main/SQL%20Queries%20%26%20Results.md#2-what-is-the-incremental-cost-of-follow-ups-compared-to-initial-visits)
 6) Majority of the patients are discharged after a night spent in the hospital
    - Statistics: 7.29% same-day, 63.51% one-night, 29.20% multi-night from 262,664 visits.
 [Query](https://github.com/MichaelZaniewski/Healthcare-Project/edit/main/SQL%20Queries%20%26%20Results.md#1b-for-the-hospital-with-the-highest-patient-volume-what-percentage-of-patients-are-discharged-the-same-day-vs-multi-day-stays-compare-to-the-rest-of-the-dataset)
-7) The longest LOS are attributed to cancer, but the most expensive condition is cancer (in the last full year of the dataset, 2024)
+7) The longest LOS is attributed to cancer, but the most expensive condition is cancer (in the last full year of the dataset, 2024)
-   - COVID has a max of 14 LOS while cancer has 10, but the total charge for COVID at 14 LOS is only 3.5 million whereas cancer at 10 LOS is 78 million.
+   - COVID has a maximum LOS of 14 while cancer has 10, but the total charge for COVID at 14 LOS is only 3.5 million whereas cancer at 10 LOS is 78 million.
 [Query](https://github.com/MichaelZaniewski/Healthcare-Project/edit/main/SQL%20Queries%20%26%20Results.md#2-what-conditions-drive-the-longest-and-most-expensive-hospital-stays)

 ## Recommendations
 1) Partner with insurers associated with the most late payments to cut bad debt